thekevlau/dimdimsum/README.md

     npm i
     ```

+5. Install Gulp globally:
+    ```
+    npm install gulp -g
+    ```

-5. Compile the frontend source, start the server and run the app
+6. Compile the frontend source, start the server and run the app

     ```
     # make sure virtualenv is running